daihocmo/learn-vietnamese/docs/resources.md

 #### Yomichan
 Yomichan, a browser add-on that allows you to look up Japanese (and Vietnamese) words easily.

 - [**※ Yomitan Installation guide for Vietnamese Learning**](yomitan.md) - Learn how to setup the best popup dictionary.
-- **[VNEDICT](https://www.mediafire.com/folder/9ss2pn046fcjo/Vi%E1%BB%87t_-_Anh)** by Paul Denisowski converted by Marsh Nguyễn for Yomichan.
-- **[Từ Điển Tiếng Việt Thông Dụng](https://www.mediafire.com/file/ekopqoj0627tpkw/T%E1%BB%AB_%C4%91i%E1%BB%83n_ti%E1%BA%BFng_Vi%E1%BB%87t.zip/file)** Vie-Vie dictionary converted by Marsh Nguyễn.
-The dictionary data is from Từ Điển Tiếng Việt Thông Dụng and was sourced from [https://github.com/vntk/dictionary/tree/master/data](https://github.com/vntk/dictionary/tree/master/data) contains 42012 entries.

 #### Online
 - [**※ Glosbe**](https://glosbe.com/)
 - [**※ Vtudien VI-VI**](https://vtudien.com/viet-viet) - Recommended for intermediate learners, there are also examples.
 - [VNEDICT Online](http://www.denisowski.org/Vietnamese/Vietnamese.html)
-- [Youglish Vietnamese](https://youglish.com/vietnamese): Youghlish but for Vietnamese.
+- [Youglish Vietnamese](https://youglish.com/vietnamese) - Sentences sourced from YouTube video subtitles.
+This is a great tool to improve your pronunciation, as the words will be said by native speakers speaking naturally.
 - [Forvo](https://forvo.com/languages/vi/): Search for a word and hear it pronounced by a native speaker.
 - [VietnamesePod101 Dictionary](https://www.vietnamesepod101.com/vietnamese-dictionary/) - A Vietnamese Dictionary made by VietnamesePod101.